Lyrialtus/cubes-and-colors/README.md

 # Cubes and colors
 Just a test task for a Three.js practice...
+And some other JS related practice...

 From 2 to 8 rotating faceless cubes with colorable edges.